Last Updated on by

-A crema signifies a layer of fine foam bubble creates on the top of an espresso shot.
-Standardly, it looks like the yellowish-brown or brown-gold color.
-These colors depend on the roasting and brewing methods of espresso coffee.
+A crema signifies a layer of beautiful foam bubble creates on the top of an espresso shot.
+Standardly, it looks like the yellowish-brown or brown-gold colour.
+These colours depend on the roasting and brewing methods of espresso coffee.

 Where intimate relations of espresso coffee and crema?

-Indeed, the taste of espresso doesn’t depend on the thickness or colors of crema.
+Indeed, the taste of Espresso doesn’t depend on the thickness or colours of crema.
 Usually, it is the indicator of the quality of your espresso shots.

 What represents the relation between Espresso Crème and Carbon Dioxide?